kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 admission controller gets extended to additionally support the `CompositePodGroup` API.

+For the **Alpha** release, we enforce a strict single-priority constraint: all member groups and pods within a single group hierarchy tree **must share the exact same priority and PriorityClassName**.
+Support for differing group-level priorities under basic scheduling policies will be explored for the **Beta** release.

 The value of the `Priority` field is being used in the following two contexts:

 - `CompositePodGroup` objects without a parent reference are being put in the